Engin-Boot/capture-behavior-of-a-visit-counter-muskan01/needs-director.md

   Given - There is a system for ID allotment and report generation When - Patient visits the hospital
   And - ID issues to the patient
-  And - ID allotment system is updated
+  And - ID allotment system updates
-  Then - report is generated according to the ID allotment system
+  Then - report is generates according to the ID allotment system

 Scenario: Compute parking slots to reserve for visiting specialists

-  Given - Specialist's visit is scheduled
+  Given - Specialist's visit schedule
   And - there are sensors which tells the no. of empty slots And - there are three spots reserved for specialist's vehicle When - A vehicle enters